 HOUSING & CONSUMER

 Legal Aid strives to prevent low-income individuals’ loss of homes from foreclosure and predatory lending activities.
-We defend homeowners in foreclosure and negotiate settlements with lenders so that homeowners retain their homes.
+Our approach is to prevent foreclosures before they are filed, or as soon thereafter as possible through a combination of helping low-income homeowners apply for emergency assistance funds, negotiating with lenders to accept the assistance funds dismiss the foreclosure.
+We also defend homeowners already in foreclosure by negotiating settlements with lenders so that homeowners retain their homes affordable mortgage payments.

 We also assist nonprofit housing developers to acquire and renovate vacant blighted property to revitalize neighborhoods.